Original airdate: November 21, 2010

 The premise: Mr. Burns is crestfallen when he finds he only has six weeks to live.
 When a cartoonishly botched suicide attempt leaves him with a wiped memory and the mentality of a four-year-old, the town decides the only viable option is to schedule time for each and every citizen of Springfield to enact their own revenge on the evil, hate-filled man that negatively impacted their lives.

 The reaction: One of the biggest casualties in terms of characterization that I recall from this series was the degradation of Mr. Burns; at this point he can either be a bland stock “evil” character, or they humiliate and degrade him to subvert that persona.
 This episode flip-flops between both extremes in the most bizarre episode this season, hands down.
-We start with Burns finding out from a doctor that his days are numbered from his doctor, and rather than dropping him down a trap door, he instead gets rather sad.
+We start with Burns finding out that his days are numbered from his doctor, and rather than dropping him down a trap door, he instead gets rather sad.
 He holds a big gala event to announce his impending demise, and then is depressed to find that nobody cares about him, two things that feel so incredibly un-Burns.
 So it’s like “Monty Can’t Buy Me Love” where Burns inexplicably cares if people don’t like him.
 Why?
-After he fails to commit suicide, Bart finds an amnesiac Burns in the woods, who is now acting (and speaking) like he was in “alien” form in “The Springfield Files.”
+Bart finds an amnesiac Burns in the woods, who is now acting (and speaking) like he was in “alien” form in “The Springfield Files.”
 The whole middle portion of this show is very unsettling; a completely out-of-sorts feeble old man being used and abused by the townspeople.
 Apu uses him as a human shield, Homer walks him through a construction site in hopes of gravely harming him, they keep him in a giant birdcage during their town hall meeting, all of this is just incredibly unsettling.
 As the only one who recognizes how apeshit all of this is, Lisa uses her time to take Burns back to his mansion, where he inexplicably regains his faculties.
 There’s barely even a moment to signify his change, it happens over a few seconds, it’s just like, oh, okay, he’s back now.
 After that, the episode is basically over.
 The town doesn’t really learn anything, Burns I guess is just fine now that he’s surpassed his life expectancy, and we just wrap everything up in under two minutes.
 I really think they should have just killed Burns seasons ago, it’s clear that the writers don’t seem to know what to do with him anymore.

 Three items of note: